Para-Bannai-Ito Polynomials: Introduction

 There are many reasons to be interested in a $q\to -1$ limit of the $q$-para-Racah polynomials.
 From a mathematical physics standpoint, since the discovery of the para-Krawtchouk polynomials \cite{para_kraw}, para-polynomials have been linked to perfect state transfer (PST) and fractional revival (FR) in $XX$-spin chains with nearest neighbour couplings (see also \cite{frac_rev_pararacah}).
-A necessary feature for PST is the persymmetry (i.e. symmetry under anti-diagonal reflections) of the underlying Jacobi matrix and, for FR \cite{persymmetric}, the existence of an isospectral deformation of this persymmetric matrix.
+A necessary feature for PST is the persymmetry (i.e., symmetry under anti-diagonal reflections) of the underlying Jacobi matrix and, for FR \cite{persymmetric}, the existence of an isospectral deformation of this persymmetric matrix.
 The models with these state transport properties that are based on $-1$ orthogonal polynomials have not been developed.
-From a mathematical viewpoint, para-polynomials have appeared as basis functions for the finite-dimensional representations of algebras of the Skyanin type \cite{skly_qpara,rat_sky,sky_qpK}.
+From a mathematical viewpoint, para-polynomials have appeared as basis functions for the finite-dimensional representations of algebras of the Sklyanin type \cite{sky_qpK,rat_sky,skly_qpara}.
 The $q$-para-Racah polynomials arise in particular in connection with the degenerate Sklyanin algebra \cite{Gorsky_1993}.
 The $q\to -1$ limits of these $q$-para-Racah polynomials therefore stand to provide a representation basis for a $-1$ version of this algebra.
-The study of the para-Bannai-Ito polynomials is also of interest in the elaboration of the scheme of -1 orthogonal polynomials, but also to obtain the complete set of para-polynomials; Indeed, the bi-Bannai-Ito grid is the only one that has not been studied (appreciating that the quadratic bi-lattice grid leads to the para-Racah polynomials \cite{pararacah} and that the $q$-quadratic bi-lattice grid takes one to the $q$-para-Racah polynomials \cite{qpararacah}).
+The study of the para-Bannai--Ito polynomials is also of interest in the elaboration of the scheme of -1 orthogonal polynomials, but also to obtain the complete set of para-polynomials; Indeed, of the three types of grid obtained from the general Askey--Wilson grid in the cases $|q|\neq 1$, $q=1$ and $q=-1$ , only the Bannai--Ito grid ($q=-1$) has not been investigated as a potential candidate to yield a new family of orthogonal polynomials of the para type (appreciating that the quadratic bi-lattice grid leads to the para-Racah polynomials \cite{pararacah} and that the $q$-quadratic bi-lattice grid takes one to the $q$-para-Racah polynomials \cite{qpararacah}).
+As such, the category of para-polynomials is characterized by three main properties.
+Each family of para-polynomials is a finite system of orthogonal polynomials obtained from a unconventional truncation of a classical family, the Jacobi matrix representing the recurrence relation is persymmetric or an isospectral deformation of a persymmetric matrix and the polynomials are orthogonal on the union of two regular lattices (regular lattices are limits of the $q$-quadratic lattice).